-This guide provides the steps for commercial manufacturers to provision an ACK module via a YubiKey Hardware Security Module (HSM).
-This method is used when you are ready to mass manufacture your product.
-For more information, contact your Amazon business representative.
+This guide provides the steps for commercial manufacturers to provision an ACK module using a YubiKey Hardware Security Module (HSM).
+This method is used when you're ready to mass manufacture your product.
 For general information about module provisioning, see the Module Life Cycle.

-- A printed circuit board assembly (PCBA) with an integrated ACK module.
-A Development Kit may be used with YubiKey-based provisioning only when testing YubiKey-based provisioning.
+A printed circuit board assembly (PCBA) with an integrated ACK module.

 - Complete the Module Utility CLI Quick Start guide.

 - Windows or Ubuntu Linux 16.0.4.
-At this time, macOS is not supported for YubiKey-based provisioning.
+At this time, macOS isn't supported for YubiKey-based provisioning.

-- An Amazon-provided pin for the YubiKey HSM.
-The pin should be stored in a file with no other characters, not even a new line character.
-This pin is specific to a given Yubikey.
-Even if a set of Yubikeys belong to the same virtual product
+Your PIN should be stored in a file with no other characters, not even a new line character.
+This pin is specific to a given YubiKey.
+Even if a set of YubiKeys belong to the same virtual product

 deviceType, each of the pins can be different.